 2.9 | Regression discontinuity

 In all of the previous examples, everybody gets the intervention, sometimes with multiple evaluations, sometimes with the intervention broken into phases, and sometimes with the intervention staggered over time.
-Another type of design, the regression discontinuity design, examines treatment allocation where a qualifying variable is used to decide controls who gets the intervention.
+Another type of design, the regression discontinuity design, examines treatment allocation in which a qualifying variable is used by the researchers to decide who gets the intervention.
 This qualifying variable can be (and often is) associated with the outcome.

 You might reserve an intervention for patients based on their score on a measure of illness severity.
 You might offer free or subsidized care only to patients based on their income.
 You might admit trainees to a special program based on their score on a qualifying exam.